 Be honest about how much you can repay and think twice about taking out a second personal loan if you think you may overstretch yourself.

 If you've done the maths and you can afford to make repayments on an additional loan, compare multiple loans and lines of credit before making an application.

 The last thing you need is to submit a loan application only to find another loan with better terms or a lower APR a few weeks later.

-Applying for a bigger (yet still affordable) loan in the first place could help you avoid having to apply for additional lines of credit in the near future and help you avoid juggling more unnecessary debts.
+Applying for a bigger (yet still affordable) loan in the first place could help you avoid applying for additional lines of credit shortly and help you avoid juggling more unnecessary debts.

-If you already have a high debt to income ratio, here are a few tips to help you manage several loans at the same time.
+If you already have a high debt-to-income ratio, here are a few tips to help you manage several loans simultaneously.

-If you have multiple loans, make sure you have a realistic repayment plan in place.
+If you have multiple loans, ensure a realistic repayment plan.
 This will help you to avoid late payments, reduce the amount you spend on interest or fees, and protect your credit score.